markocherrie/batch_geocoder/README.md

 # batch_geocoder

-Batch geocode using a test.text files which contains "str" column with the address you want to geocode.
-You can choose the provider, from Google, Bing, Mapquest and Nomatim
+Put test.csv in your home directory, it should contain a "str" column with the address you want to geocode

+Run the code at start to input your keys

 Remember to create a directory called "results"